LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 .. admonition:: Note

-   Throughout this chapter, we will map our routes with both approaches.
+   While the book focuses on attribute routing, in this chapter, we will map our routes with both approaches.
-   While, you may prefer one or the other, many applications contain a combination of both conventional and attribute routing.
+   Many applications contain a combination of both conventional and attribute routing.
    We encourage you to try out both approaches to make sure that you can recognize and understand both approaches to routing.

 Now that our new controller and action method are working, we can take a closer look at the ``Index()`` method.